ibmverse/verse-developer/tutorials/tutorials.md

 2. In the pop-up Mail Compose View, click on the __More actions__ button.
 ![more actions button](img/2_compose_more_action.png)

 3. In the drop-down menu, click __Mail Compose Action__.
-This will bring up the external application you just registered with the Chrome extension, with information related to the Mail Compose View passed on from Verse.
+This will bring up the web Application you just registered with the Chrome extension, with information related to the Mail Compose View passed on from Verse.
 ![mail compose action button](img/2_mailcompose_action.png)

 Congratulations!
-You have successfully added an action button to the Mail Compose View, and registered the relevant application with Verse.
+You have successfully added an action button to the Mail Compose View, and registered the relevant Application with Verse.

 ### How it works
-In this section, a new application with its own `app_id` is added into `applications.json` and thus registered with Verse.
-Under this new app, we add an extension with its own `ext_id`.
-It is also possible to add multiple extensions within the same application.
+In this section, a new Application with its own `app_id` is added into `applications.json` and thus registered with Verse.
+Under this new app, we add an Extension with its own `ext_id`.
+It is also possible to add multiple Extensions within the same Application.
 We will give you an example in the next section.

-You might have noticed that some of the properties in the newly added application are quite different from the previous bizCard application.
+You might have noticed that some of the properties in the newly added Application are quite different from the previous bizCard Application.

-Under `extensions`, instead of using `object: "person"`, our new application uses `path: "mail.compose"`.
+Under `extensions`, instead of using `object: "person"`, our new Application uses `path: "mail.compose"`.
 This indicates the action button should be located in the Mail Compose View.
 You might wonder, why would we use the key `object` in our previous example for bizCard, but `path` here for the Mail Compose View.
-The reason is, for this example, we are writing an extension for a particular UI view (Mail Compose View), while in the previous extension, instead of extending a particular UI view, we are actually extending the __Person__ object, which manifests in Verse as a bizCard, and you can open a bizCard from some other places apart from the People Bubble.
+The reason is, for this example, we are writing an Extension for a particular UI view (Mail Compose View), while in the previous Extension, instead of extending a particular UI view, we are actually extending the __Person__ object, which manifests in Verse as a bizCard, and you can open a bizCard from some other places apart from the People Bubble.

-Under `payload`, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose View to the external application via cross-document messaging.
+Under `payload`, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose View to the external Application via cross-document messaging.

 ### Further reading:
 1. [Working with the applications.json file][9]
 2. [Sending data from Verse][10]
 3. [Introduction to cross-document messaging][11]
 4. [Context Structure in Verse][12]
-5. [Adding multiple extensions][13]
+5. [Adding multiple Extensions][13]

 ---

 ## 4. Add Action for Mail Read
 In this section, you will add an action button to the Mail Read View, which, when click, will bring out a separate window with information related to the Mail Read View sent from Verse.
-We will add this extension into the application we created in the last section which currently contains one extension for the Mail Compose View.
+We will add this Extension into the Application we created in the last section which currently contains one Extension for the Mail Compose View.

 ### Edit applications.json
 1. Open `src/applications.json` in your text editor.

-2. Append the following object into the `extensions` belonging to the application with `app_id`: `com.ibm.verse.actions.sample.mail`, and save the file. __Don't forget to add a comma `,` at the end of the preceding extension before adding your own__.
+2. Append the following object into the `extensions` belonging to the Application with `app_id`: `com.ibm.verse.actions.sample.mail`, and save the file. __Don't forget to add a comma `,` at the end of the preceding Extension before adding your own__.
   ```JavaScript
   {
     "type": "com.ibm.verse.action",